Tetbury: Education

 The town has two schools, St Mary's Primary School and Sir William Romney's School, a secondary school which specialises in creative arts.
-In 2006 Sir William Romney's announced that it would be closing its Sixth Form centre, meaning students wishing to sit A-Levels now travel to Cirencester, Stroud or Filton College in Bristol.
+In 2006, Sir William Romney's announced that it would be closing its Sixth Form centre, meaning students wishing to sit A-Levels now travel to Cirencester, Stroud or Filton College in Bristol.
 Westonbirt School is an independent school for girls aged 11 to 18.

 Some Tetbury children travel further afield, with students at the two grammar schools, Marling School for boys and Stroud High School for girls, both in Stroud, and some at the comprehensive Deer Park School in Cirencester.

 Transport

+Stagecoach West operates bus services to Bath, Cirencester, Gloucester and Stroud.

-Tetbury has bus services which serve local towns.
-Tetbury railway station closed in 1964, and the nearest railway station is now at Kemble; the nearest major airport is Bristol Airport.
-General aviation uses Kemble Airport at Kemble.
-The former airfield at Long Newnton (1 mi southeast of Tetbury) was originally the home of the Cotswold Gliding Club, which has since moved 6 mi to the north to Aston Down.
+Tetbury railway station closed in 1964.
+The nearest station is now at Kemble; Great Western Railway operates services between London Paddington, Gloucester and Cheltenham Spa.

+The nearest major airport is Bristol Airport; General aviation uses Kemble Airport.
+The former airfield at Long Newnton, 1 mi south-east of Tetbury, was home to the Cotswold Gliding Club from 1964 to 1967 when it moved to nearby Aston Down.

-Tetbury is on the A433, with easy access to the M4 and M5 motorways.
+The town is on the A433, with easy access to the M4 and M5 motorways.
 The A4135 originates in Tetbury and proceeds westerly through Beverston.